 So, while we contemplate the hundreds of combinations of notes and chords we have available to us as we strum on our favorite little musical instrument, the ukulele, let’s appreciate what can be done with only five single notes!

-So, stay safe, stay sequestered, stay in practice with those four strings and dozen or so frets, stay masked to protect your lungs and embrouchure,
+So, stay safe and stay as masked as neede to protect your lungs and embrouchure,

 and STAY TUNED!